 You and your family have the right to be involved in decisions about your child.

-How you respond to the child protection worker is important.
+How you respond to the social worker is important.
 If you stay calm and listen, they're more likely to trust you.
-If the child protection worker thinks there's a serious problem, they may take your child from your home.
-But if you're willing to work with the ministry and make changes to keep your child safe, the child protection worker may leave your child with you.
+If the social worker thinks there's a serious problem, they may take your child from your home.
+But if you're willing to work with the ministry and make changes to keep your child safe, the social worker may leave your child with you.

 A mediator can help you work with the ministry.

-You can ask for a mediator as soon as the child protection worker has contacted you.
+You can ask for a mediator as soon as the social worker has contacted you.
 You can also ask at any stage of the child protection process.

 Mediation is free for families who are involved with the ministry.
 Mediators can travel to remote communities.

 A mediator is a professional who's specially trained to:

 Mediators don't work for the Ministry of Children and Family Development.
 Instead, the Ministry of Justice chooses and hires them.
 This is so that mediators don't take sides.